wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 Install and configure the Wazuh indexer nodes.
 Make sure that a copy of ``wazuh-install-files.tar``, created during the previous step, is placed in your working directory.

 #.
-Download the script.
+Download the Wazuh installation assistant.

       .. code-block:: console

         # curl -sO https://packages-dev.wazuh.com/|WAZUH_LATEST_MINOR|/wazuh-install.sh

 #.
-Run the script with the option ``-wi`` and the node name to install and configure the Wazuh indexer.
+Run the assistant with the option ``-wi`` and the node name to install and configure the Wazuh indexer.
 The node name must be the same used in ``config.yml`` for the initial configuration, for example, ``node-1``.

       .. code-block:: console